-- 1. Blue Jeans (everyone), Capris (girls) - 2.
-Appropriate Shorts.
+- 1. Blue Jeans (everyone), Capris (girls) - Appropriate Shorts.
 (Shorts must reach fingertips when standing, and extending length of shorts using leggings or spandex does not meet policy.) - 3.
 Track Suits; Sweats (A shirt must be worn under jackets.) - 4.
-Appropriate T-Shirts - 5.
-Appropriate Hats and Headbands (no hats when involved in games) - 6.
-Guys area allowed to wear Sleeveless Shirts or Jerseys only when playing basketball. - Closed-toed, athletic shoes must be worn by any persons participating at recreation. (boots, crocs, and slippers are not considered athletic shoes.)
-33
+Appropriate T-Shirts - Closed-toed, athletic shoes must be worn by persons participating at recreation. (boots, crocs, and slippers are not considered athletic shoes.) - 6.
+Guys area allowed to wear Sleeveless Shirts or Jerseys only when playing basketball. - 7.
+Appropriate Hats and Headbands (no hats when involved in games)